-7.5.4 - Development of Sensitive Areas
+7.5.4 - Development of Areas of Steep Slope

-(a) While it is generally undesirable to develop land with slope exceeding 15%, it is possible through good planning, design, and construction to utilize such sites responsibly and achieve unique and attractive results.
+- (a) Development of land with slope exceeding 15% is generally undesirable, but it is possible through good planning, design, and construction to utilize such sites responsibly and achieve unique and attractive results.
 It is the purpose of this section to stress the undesirability of conventional development on steeply sloped sites, but to encourage sound proposals for unique solutions.

-(b) In the Critical Area, development on slopes greater than 15 percent shall be prohibited unless such development is demonstrated to be the only effective way to maintain or improve slope stability.
-Any construction, repair or maintenance activities associated with bridges or other stream crossings or with utilities and roads which involve disturbance within the Buffer or which occur instream shall be prohibited between March 1 and June 15.
+On slopes between 15% and 25%, good engineering practices shall be used to insure sediment and erosion control and slope stabilization before, during, and after disturbance activities and to minimize cut and fill. - (b) No structure or impervious surface shall occur on any slope with a grade of 25% or more covering a contiguous area of 10,000 square feet or more. - (c) In the Critical Area, development on slopes greater than 15% shall be prohibited unless such development is demonstrated to be the only effective way to maintain or improve slope stability.
+Any such development shall be consistent with all provisions of Article XI, Part I of the Cecil County Zoning Ordinance.